 It ain't rocket science!
 This 4-ingredient pie crust will make you want to bake all the pies

 As easy as it is to pick up a premade pie crust in the frozen foods department, you know and I know that they don't taste as good as the real thing.
 Not only are you missing out on that light and flaky texture that only a homemade pie crust can offer, but many frozen pie crusts are packed full of preservatives.

 Fortunately making a pie crust from scratch is easier than you think and involves just four common ingredients you likely already have.

 I use this base recipe for everything from apple pie to quiche, but I generally spice it up depending on what I plan to put inside.
-For quiche, I generally add garlic powder and herbs, and for pies, the crust tastes even better with a hint of sugar and a sprinkle of cinnamon.
-Regardless of what you are making, you can add in any extra flavors you want from chili powder to nutmeg.
+For quiche, I typically add garlic powder and herbs, and for pies, the crust tastes even better with a hint of sugar and a sprinkle of cinnamon.
+Regardless of what you are making, you can add in any extra flavors you want, from chili powder to nutmeg.

-- Double the recipe for pies that require a top crust or make a little extra and use cookie cutters if you want to add fun shapes to your pies.
+Double the recipe for pies that require a top crust, or make a little extra, and use cookie cutters if you want to add fun shapes to your pies.